ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/ListArray.rst

 Internal variables
 --------------------

-Therefore we will need two internal variables: the underlying array, and a counter telling how much of the array that is actually used.
+Because of that will need two internal variables: the underlying array, and a counter telling how much of the array is actually used.
-When we create a new array-list we have to tell what the largest possible capacity is.
+When we create a new array-list we have to decide the largest possible capacity.
 Then the underlying array is initialised, and the counter is set to 0 because there are no elements yet.